-Join community organizations, elected officials, and local leaders by pledging to vote YES to Preschool for All, the plan to make sure every child in Multnomah County has access to the preschool that is right for them.
+Join community organizations, elected officials, and local leaders by pledging to vote YES to 26-214, Preschool for All, the plan to make sure every child in Multnomah County has a preschool program that is right for them.

 We believe all children have a right to a tuition-free, high-quality preschool education.
 The Preschool for All plan was created with, as opposed to for, communities most impacted by the lack of high-quality and affordable preschool options, has an equitable approach to building a system that can serve everyone, and prioritizes early access for children with the least access today.

 Together, we can make this vision a reality for children and families in Multnomah County, by voting YES to Preschool for All this November.

 A pledge to vote YES is a pledge for a Preschool for All plan that:

 - Serves all 3- and 4-year-olds in Multnomah County.

 - Prioritizes children of color, children who speak languages other than English, children experiencing poverty, and children with developmental delays and disabilities.

 - Offers a mixed delivery model with a range of options to meet family needs: in-home programs and center-based care; full-day, part-day, and extended-day programs; and school-year and year-round options will all be available, as well as multi-generational and culturally specific early learning programs.

 - Offers a living wage for providers; teachers on par with kindergarten teachers; assistants minimum $18/hr.

 - Aligns learning and development standards with Oregon Early Learning through Kindergarten Framework; focused on the whole child.